 Letter Permits

-(1) Open Burning of commercial, industrial, slash, construction or demolition waste on a singly occurring or infrequent basis or the open burning of yard debris that is otherwise prohibited, may be permitted by a letter permit issued by the Department in accordance with this rule and subject to OAR 340-264-0050, 340-264-0060 and 340-264-0070, and the requirements and prohibitions of local jurisdictions and the State Fire Marshal.
+(1) Open Burning of commercial, industrial, slash, construction or demolition waste on a singly occurring or infrequent basis or the open burning of yard debris that is otherwise prohibited, may be permitted by a letter permit issued by DEQ in accordance with this rule and subject to OAR 340-264-0050, 340-264-0060 and 340-264-0070, and the requirements and prohibitions of local jurisdictions and the State Fire Marshal.
 OAR 340-014-0025 and division 216 do not apply.

-(2) A letter permit may only be issued on the basis of a written application for disposal of material by burning that has been approved by the Department.
+(2) A letter permit may only be issued on the basis of a written application for disposal of material by burning that has been approved by DEQ.
 Each application for a letter permit must contain the following items:

 (a) The quantity and type of material proposed to be burned;